YutaroNegi/zippia-project/README.md

  <p>
     Simple  website to show some jobs from zippia API.
     <br><br>
-    This page will connect to an API service URL where will get a json with a list of jobs, rendering to the user with possibilities to sort by company day or jobs published in the last 7 days.
+    This page will connect to an API service URL where will get a json with a list of jobs, rendering to the user with possibilities to sort by company name or jobs published in the last 7 days.
  </p>

  # Functionalities